awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-onprem.md

    The agent starts with the configuration you specified in the configuration file\.

 **To use the command line to start the CloudWatch agent on an on\-premises server**
++ In this command, `-a fetch-config` causes the agent to load the latest version of the CloudWatch agent configuration file, and `-s` starts the agent\.

-+ On a Linux server, type the following if you saved the agent configuration file in Parameter Store:
+  Linux: type the following if you saved the configuration file in the Systems Manager Parameter Store:

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m onPremise -c ssm:configuration-parameter-store-name -s
   ```

-  On a Linux server, type the following if you saved the agent configuration file on the local computer:
+  Linux: type the following if you saved the configuration file on the local computer:

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m onPremise -c file:configuration-file-path -s
   ```

-  On a server running Windows Server, type the following if you saved the agent configuration file in Parameter Store:
+  Windows Server: if you saved the agent configuration file in Systems Manager Parameter Store, use the following command\.
+From the Powershell console, type the following:

   ```
   amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m onPremise -c ssm:configuration-parameter-store-name -s
   ```

-  On a server running Windows Server, type the following if you saved the agent configuration file on the local computer:
+  Windows Server: if you saved the agent configuration file on the local computer, use the following command\.
+From the Powershell console, type the following:

   ```
   amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m onPremise -c file:configuration-file-path -s